(SUBSCRIBE TO MY BLOG BY ENTERING YOUR EMAIL TO THE RIGHT.)

 Today Cindy and I find ourselves childless, quite literally.
 Our kids have gone “off the grid.”

-Our oldest lives in Mexico with her husband — preparing to spend the next 20+ years (potentially) in Africa.
+Our oldest lives in Mexico with her husband.
 Lexi, our youngest is currently in Cuba with UNI’s jazz band, doing workshops, playing jazz clubs, even touring a cigar factory.
 Her final text to us said, “Just about to leave Atlanta!
 Goin off the grid”

 We can feel their absence.
 More palpably than ever before.

 Which is why I’m reflecting today on being “empty nesters.”

 I’ve observed a lot of parents enter this stage of life over the years.
 Some look forward to it.
 Others endure it.
 And many dread it.
 I want to share some reflections that may help you embrace it as Cindy and I did.